 While at UCSD, he designed and synthetized a novel MR contrast agent that incorporated gadolinium that was chelated and linked to hydrogel nanoparticles (nanogels).
 The advantage of this strategy is not only the development of high relaxivity T1 agents, but also minimizing demetallation.
 The versatility of this platform was demonstrated by incorporating 64Cu instead of gadolinium that allowed for in vivo PET/CT imaging of cancer.
 Dr. Lux also participated in the development of novel activatable optical nanoprobes for the detection of inflammation.

-He recently joined the newly established Translational Research in Ultrasound Theranostics (TRUST) Program at UT Southwestern in the Department of Radiology, which focuses on the development of targeted and activatable ultrasound agents that not only aid in cancer detection, but also under ultrasound control, release drugs and/or destroy tumors with high-intensity focused ultrasound.
+In 2015, Dr. Lux joined the newly established Translational Research in Ultrasound Theranostics (TRUST) Program at UT Southwestern in the Department of Radiology, which focuses on the development of targeted and activatable ultrasound agents that not only aid in cancer detection, but also under ultrasound control, release drugs and/or destroy tumors with high-intensity focused ultrasound.
+Dr. Lux became assistant director of the TRUST program in 2017.